gnuunixchad/dwl-patches/patches/hot-reload/README.md

 Note that you're responsible yourself for reloading ressources like fonts, which may only get acquired once.
 A lot of components of dwl will also only get run on a trigger (the tiling for example).
 So not every change will be immediate.
+Furthermore, any patch adding more global state to dwl cannot currently be reloaded properly since we keep state in the cold part.

 #### Notes
 ##### reduce compile errors